 And to learn more about the development of gunpowder weapons, check out this guide from Southampton University.

-This guide from St Andrews University also has great information on guns and gunpowder in the late medieval era.
+This guide from St Andrews University also has great information on medieval stone cannon balls, guns and gunpowder in the late Middle Ages.

 [ii]Pg.
 201, H.W.
 Koch, ‘Medieval Warfare’